Visual Grounding of Inter-lingual Word-Embeddings: Introduction

 \section{Introduction}

 Distributional Semantic Models (DSMs) have long been used to capture words' meaning.
 They estimate semantic representations from co-occurrences of words in text corpora.
 Even though embeddings are the dominant method for large scale data, from a psychological and cognitive point of view, distributional models suffer from the problem referred to as the \textit{Symbol Grounding Problem} \citep{harnad1990symbol}: the meaning of a symbol (word) is entirely accounted for in terms of other symbols without any links to the outside world.
 In the context of natural language processing (NLP), grounding is defined as `` the process of linking the symbolic representation of language (e.g., words) into the rich perceptual knowledge of the outside world '' \citep{shahmohammadi2021learning}.
+Moreover, \citep{huang2021makes} have proved that multi-modal learning outperforms uni-modal learning as it has access to a better quality latent space representation.

 Many studies have addressed grounding of language in vision, typically focusing on grounding for English \citep{bruni2014multimodal,shahmohammadi2022language}.
 As a consequence, inter-lingual visual grounding is still poorly understood.
 This study investigates whether monolingual textual embeddings benefit from the knowledge of other languages in the process of visual grounding.
 We extend a state-of-the-art model for monolingual visual grounding \citep{shahmohammadi2022language} by considering different combinations of three languages, namely, English, German, and Arabic.
 Using various word categorization benchmarks, our experiments show that the three languages profitably exchange inter-lingual knowledge across a simple linear vector space.
 To the best of our knowledge, we are the first to investigate the problem of visual grounding of inter-lingual word embeddings.
 Overall, our contributions are as follows: